-Of all retinoids, Tretinion, Adapalene, Tazarotene, Isotretinoin, and Trifarotene are categorized as prescription retinoids, which means they can only be issued under prescription by a licensed dermatologist.
+Of all retinoids, tretinoin, adapalene, tazarotene, Isotretinoin, and trifarotene are categorized as prescription retinoids, which means they can only be issued under prescription by a licensed dermatologist.

 The combination of retinol and dermaroller has also worked great for fading acne scars.

 We advise you limit retinoids usage to night time only, also follow up with a moisture-rich moisturizer after applying a pea size (small amount).
-Don’t forget to apply sunscreen during the day to protect your skin from sun rays.
+Don’t forget to apply sunscreen during the day to protect your skin from sun rays exposure.

 Acne Home-Self Care Tips.

 - Always ensure to clean your skin daily with a mild soap to remove excess oil and dirt.
-Glycolic cleanser has proven to get rid of excessive oil, decongesting the pores and Leaving the pores clean and unclogged.
+Glycolic cleanser has proven to get rid of excess oil, decongesting the pores and leaving the pores clean and unclogged.

 - Always shampoo your hair regularly and keeping it out of your face.

-- Ensure to use makeup that’s water-based or labeled “noncomedogenic” (not pore-clogging)
+- Ensure to use makeup that’s water-based or labeled “noncomedogenic” (won’t clog pores)

 - Avoid squeezing or picking pimples, this will spreads bacteria and excess oil.